Evaluate flags

 The above response can be interpreted as follows:

-• flagA is active, and its value is null.
+• flagA has a value of null.

-• flagC is active, and its value is "foo"
+• flagC has a value of "foo"

-• flagD is active, and its value is false
+• flagD has a value of false

 Evaluating flags in batches